 Undergraduate Career Information

-There has been and continues to be high demand for well-qualified graduates possessing a undergraduate degree in ITDS.
+There continues to be high demand for well-qualified graduates possessing an undergraduate degree in in the field of information technology.
 The graduate with a high GPA, Cooperative Education job experience, and active in one or more extracurricular student organizations can expect to be actively recruited by major national and international firms.
 The career prospects for information systems (IS) professionals look quite favorable.

 The following job descriptions are provided to help you understand the kinds of opportunities available.
 Job titles may vary among organizations.

 - Junior Systems Analyst (Consultant): Work with users in defining business problems/needs; provide systems specifications and systems design for user.
 The analyst is a part of a project team.

 - Junior Application Programmer: Responsible for writing and/or maintaining computer programs for business applications.
 May also be responsible for the development and design of computer programs.